santanupattanayak/santanupattanayak.github.io/_posts/2025-10-22-SFT-under-the-scanner.md

 Each stage contributes uniquely to the model’s final behavior. **Pretraining** builds a foundation of general knowledge, **SFT** organizes this knowledge into structured instruction-following behavior, and **RL-based alignment** fine-tunes those behaviors to better reflect human preferences without eroding the model’s prior understanding.

-## Mathematical Explanation as to why SFT forgets more
+## Mathematical Explanation as to why SFT forgets more than RL

-While the above provides a surface-level intuition for why SFT tends to forget more than RL, let’s examine it in greater detail.
+While we have been discussing surface-level intuition for why SFT tends to forget more than RL, let’s examine it in greater detail mathematically through their objectives.

 In **Supervised Fine-Tuning (SFT)**, the model is trained on curated **instruction–response pairs** $$\{x, y\}$$ from a dataset $$D$$.
 The training objective of SFT is to maximize the **likelihood** of the response $$y$$ conditioned on the instruction $$x$$ under the model.